keen/keen-cc3200/README.md

 ### Installing CCS

+For detailed instructions on installing Code Composer Studio, building a sample application, and configuring for your WiFi endpoint, see the [CC3200 SimpleLink Wi-Fi and IoT Solution With MCU LaunchPad Getting Started Guide](www.ti.com/lit/pdf/swru376).

 ### Installing Certificate Authority

 The [CC3200](http://www.ti.com/product/cc3200) includes serial flash that stores files as well as the current program.
 It exposes a filesystem so that  files can be referenced by a path in the program.
 To transfer files to the device, UniFlash is used.